ibm-cloud-docs/databases-for-postgresql/howto-pitr.md

 ## Recovery

+Backups are restored to a new deployment.
+After the new deployment finishes provisioning, your data in the backup file is restored into the new deployment.

+By default the new deployment is auto-sized to the same disk and memory allocation as the source deployment at the time of the backup you are restoring from.
+Especially in the case of PITR, that might not be the current size of your deployment.
+If you need to adjust the resources allocated to the new deployment, use the optional fields in the UI, CLI, or API to resize the new deployment.
+Be sure to allocate enough for your data and workload, if the deployment is not given enough resources the restore will fail.

+It is very important that you do not delete the source deployment while the backup is restoring.
+You must wait until the new deployment is provisioned and the backup is restored before deleting the old deployment.
+Deleting a deployment also deletes its backups so not only will the restore fail, you may not be able to recover the backup either.
+{: .tip}

 ### In the UI

 To initiate a PITR, enter the time you would like to restore back to in UTC.
 If you just want to restore to the most recent available time, select that option.
 Clicking **Restore** brings up the options for your recovery.
-Enter a name, select the version and region for the new deployment.
+Enter a name, select the version, region, and allocated resources for the new deployment.
 Click **Recover** to start the process.

 ![Recovery Options Dialog](images/pitr-dialog.png)

-If you use Key Protect and have a key, you have to ue the CLI to recover and a command is provided for your convenience.
+If you use Key Protect and have a key, you have to use the CLI to recover and a command is provided for your convenience.

-Both backups and PITR are restored to a new deployment.
-The new deployment is auto-sized to the same disk and memory allocation as the source deployment at the time of the backup you are restoring from.
-After the new deployment finishes provisioning, your data is restored into the new deployment.
-{: .tip}

 ### In the CLI